apc-unb/apc-api/web/components/exam/README.md

 ## Create Exams
 * HTTP Request : ```POST http://api.com/exam```
-* Send exams's data in the request body in the follow format
+* Send exams's data in the request body in the following format

 	```
         [